Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 Console.WriteLine($"Successfully published telemetry message, status: {publishTelemetryResponse.Status}");
 ```

-You can also publish a telemetry message to a specific component in a digital twin.
-In addition to the digital twin id and payload, you need to specify the target component id.
+You can also publish a telemetry message for a specific component in a digital twin.
+In addition to the digital twin Id and payload, you need to specify the target component Id.

 ```C# Snippet:DigitalTwinsSamplePublishComponentTelemetry
 // construct your json telemetry payload by serializing a dictionary.